Calling all volunteers!

 SAG Vehicle Assistance

-The SWAnKY group and Xterra Club have a long history with the Flagstaff to Grand Canyon Bike Ride.
+The AZ Xterra Club have a long history with the Flagstaff to Grand Canyon Bike Ride.
 A well fueled and oiled machine, they are always looking for help along the way.

 Home ‘camp’ for Saturday is located eight miles into the Kaibab forest along the boundaries of the Grand Canyon National Park.
 It’s here where we continue the fun and festivities from the day.
 Volunteers from the Marine Corps / Toys for Tots and Xterra SAG Crew will already be here camped and ready to get the snacks and cookin’ going for the night.
 We need help in these areas: